-Charter boat angler effort (90,455 angler-hours) declined by 4% from 2008 (94,711 angler-hours).
-The non-charter salmonid fishing effort also declined between 2008 and 2009.
-Charter boat sportfishing previously accounted for approximately 22% of the total fishing effort directed at salmonids in the Illinois portion of Lake Michigan.
-More recently, charter boats have comprised 30% of the total angler effort for salmonids, due to a slow decline in shore-based salmon fishing since 1988 and a 50% reduction in non-charter boat effort after 1998 (Figure 2).
+Charter boat angler effort (96,914 angler-hours) increased from 2009 (90,455 angler-hours).
+The non-charter salmonid fishing effort also increased between 2009 and 2010.
+Charter boat sportfishing previously accounted for approximately 21%2 of the total fishing effort directed at salmonids in the Illinois portion of Lake Michigan prior to 1999.
+More recently, charter boats have comprised 30%3 of the total angler effort for salmonids, due to a slow decline in shore-based salmon fishing since 1988 and a 50% reduction in non-charter boat effort after 1998 (Figure 2).

 Overall harvest rate was influenced by both the number of coho salmon and Chinook salmon in the harvest.
-There was a decline in harvest rate from 44 fish per 100 angler-hours in 2008 to 39 fish per 100 angler-hours in 2009 due to a 17% drop in coho salmon harvest (Figure 3).
+There was an increase in harvest rate from 39 fish per 100 angler-hours in 2009 to 47 fish per 100 angler-hours in 2010 due to increases in the harvest of all species, except brown trout (Figure 3).
 Similar to previous years, the harvest rate of anglers fishing on charter boats was approximately twice that of anglers fishing on non-chartered boats (Figure 3).

-1 Average 1979-2008: 2 Average 1988-1998: 3 Average 1999-2009.
+1 Average 1979-2010: 2 Average 1988-1998: 3 Average 1999-2010.

-Most chartered fishing trips typically occur during the months of May and June.
-In 2009 however, less trips were conducted in June than usual (Table 2).
-The spring coho season which usually extends into June was abbreviated in 2009; most coho salmon (61%) were harvested in May.
-More Chinook salmon were harvested August than in July.
+Most chartered fishing trips typically occur during the months of May and June (Table 2).
+The spring coho season which usually extends into June was abbreviated in 2010; most coho salmon (61%) were harvested in May.
+More Chinook salmon were harvested July than in August.
 Data from previous years indicate that coho salmon harvests are usually highest in spring, while other salmonids are more equally represented in the late-summer harvests.

-No fishing was reported in five statistical grids (2305, 2405, 2506, 2606, and 2703).

-Approximately 62% of the salmonids were harvested from Grid 2302 however 60% of the fishing effort was focused in that grid (Table 3).
-The highest harvest rate (74 fish per 100 angler-hrs) occurred in Grid 2502 however only 37 fish (50 angler-hrs) were harvested from that grid.
+No fishing was reported in five statistical grids (2305, 2405, 2406, 2506, and 2606).
+Approximately 58% of the salmonids were harvested from Grid 2302 however 52% of the fishing effort was focused in that grid (Table 3).
+The highest harvest rate (65 fish per 100 angler-hrs) occurred in Grid 2504 however only 1,213 fish (4,136 angler-hrs) were harvested from that grid.
 In general, harvest rates are usually highest in the north and in grids closest to shore (i.e., 2302 and 2402).
-The second highest harvest rate occurred in Grid 2504 (49 fish per 100 angler-hrs).
+The second highest harvest rate occurred in Grid 2502 (30 fish total; 63 fish per 100 angler-hrs).